game-forest/citrus-documentation/articles/citrus_project/tangerine_font_configuration.md

 - Run `Invalidate Fonts` action via Orange or Tangerine (Orange -> Invalidate Fonts)
 - You'll be notified after engine finishes font generation.
 You should be able to see `Digits.ttf` and `Digit.png` files in `Fonts` directory
 - Unfortunately you have to restart Tangerine for changes to take place :(

+# Troubleshooting

+## I generated my font, but don't see any kind of kerning pairs from initial font

+This will happen when font has any kind of kerning pairs (GPOS, for example) table instead of legacy, windows-compatible ones.
+This can be fixed by resaving original font within font editor (fontforge) with compatible 'kern' table.
+This problem fully described there https://github.com/fontforge/fontforge/issues/3435